Cognigy/Documentation/docs/en/docs/ai/endpoints/genesys.md

 When your inbound message flow was created, you will this flow in the architecture list.

-To learn more about designing the flow and [configure inbound message flow](https://help.mypurecloud.com/articles/inbound-message-flows/) settings.
+To learn more about designing the flow, see [Configure Inbound Message Flow](https://help.mypurecloud.com/articles/inbound-message-flows/) settings.

 #### Configure a Messenger